effectivecore/core/readme.md

   after a software update the rules for formatting directives in such files have changed.
 - An attacker can try to access files outside the web root directory by manipulating such combinations as "./", "../", "~/", "//" and others.
+- An attacker can try to enter data for SQL injection into form fields.
+- An attacker can try to spoof the session identifier.
+- An attacker can try to spoof the form validation identifier.
-- An attacker can submit a pre-filled form multiple times (authentication form "form_login", new user registration form "form_registration", password recovery form "form_recovery") in order to brute force email addresses and/or username and/or password or bypassing the CAPTCHA.
+- An attacker can try to submit a pre-filled form multiple times (authentication form "form_login", new user registration form "form_registration", password recovery form "form_recovery") in order to brute force email addresses and/or username and/or password or bypassing the CAPTCHA.
-- An attacker can enter data for SQL injection into form fields.
-- An attacker can spoof the session ID.
-- An attacker can unblock blocked fields in a form using a browser.
+- An attacker can try to unblock blocked fields on a form using a browser.
-- An attacker can send a larger field value than allowed by the attributes "maxlength", "max", "step", "min", "max" and others.
+- An attacker can try to send a larger field value than allowed by the attributes "maxlength", "max", "step", "min", "max" and others.